 Q: How long does it take to climb Kilimanjaro?

-A: Climbs can take anywhere from 5 to 8 days, depending on the chosen route and speed of ascent needed for proper acclimatization.
+A: Climbs can take anywhere from 5 to 8 days, depending on the chosen route and speed of needed for proper acclimatization.

 Q: What should we pack for our Kilimanjaro climb?